Ridgefield-Crystal Lake Presbyterian Church

 Q. How are the water systems sustained once they are installed?

 A. We build together a system that is simple, sustainable, and affordable.
 We teach installers how to put in and maintain the system.
 We teach the local trainers to teach others in the community about safe water through health and hygiene education.
-The low-cost sale of their safe water allows the local operating partner to purchase replacement parts and filters.
-The cost for us to purchase the water system includes a $500 fee to ensure sustainability for a generation.
+The low-cost sale of their safe water allows the local operating partner to save funds for the purchase of replacement parts and filters.
+As part of our covenant with an operating partner, we agree to make return visits for three years, and likely many more as our relationship continues to grow.

 Q. How can I donate to LW at RCLPC in support of this work?